Rjmoodie/yardpass-upgrade/PRODUCTION_DESIGN_FILES.md

 # 🎨 Production Design Files - Complete Reference

 ## Overview
-This is the **single source of truth** for all design files currently powering the YardPass app.
+This is the **single source of truth** for all design files currently powering the Liventix app.

 ---